threedle/text2mesh/README.md

 - GPU w/ minimum 8 GB ram

 ### Remeshing
-Since Text2Mesh displaces and colors each vertex, if ran on a mesh with large triangles the results won't look as clean.
+Since vertices will represent the color and displacement, if ran on a mesh with large triangles the results won't look as clean.
 For example, the triangles on the seat of the chair below are too large.

 <p align="center">